 How to work with OLAP

-The cubes operate through MDX queries, which are implemented almost instantly.
-Due to numerous dimensions of the cube the query defines dimension members to indicate a particular cell which contains all requisite data for analysis or planning.
-Beyond that, the cube structure makes it possible to rotate it and see the data from various perspectives and foresee the market trends.
+The OLAP cubes operate through MDX queries, which are implemented almost instantly.
+Due to numerous dimensions of the OLAP cube the query defines dimension members to indicate a particular cell which contains all requisite data for analysis or planning.
+Beyond that, due to the techniques of building OLAP cubes, their structure makes it possible to rotate the cube and see the data from various perspectives and foresee the market trends.

 Slice and dice for their part are the operations to allow extracting a certain data set and look at it from different perspectives.